-J. "Case Administrator" means a university official authorized on a case-by-case basis by the Director of Community Values & Restorative Practices or designee to impose sanctions upon any student(s) found to have violated the Student Code.
+J. “Case Administrator” means a university official authorized on a case-by-case basis by the Director of CVRP or designee to impose sanctions upon any student(s) found to have violated the Student Code.

-K. "Student Conduct Panel" means any person or persons authorized by the Dean of Students to determine whether a student has violated the Student Code and to impose sanctions when a violation has been determined.
+K. “Student Conduct Panel” means any person or persons authorized by the Vice President for Student Affairs to determine whether a student has violated the Student Code and to impose sanctions when a violation has been determined.

 L. “Appeals Committee/Officer” means any person or persons authorized by the Vice President for Student Affairs or the President to consider an appeal regarding whether a student has violated the Student Code or of the sanctions imposed by the appropriate Case Administrator or Committee.